SV9050/python/03_Challenge_Lists/3_Removing_list/readme.md

 PSEUDO CODE

-Create a todo_list with ['Call your mom' , 'clean room'] being mandatory
+1. Create a todo_list with ['Call your mom' , 'clean room'] being mandatory

-Ask user to input an item to remove
+2. Ask user to input an item to remove and store it in a variable

-IF the input item matches 'call mom' THEN remove the item from the list
+3. IF the input item matches 'call mom' THEN remove the item from the list

-Print the updated list
+4. Print the updated list

-ELSE
+5. ELSE

-Print message: "call your mom"
+6. Print message: "call your mom"

-Ask user to input another item to remove
+7. Ask user to input another item to remove

-IF the input item matches 'clean room' THEN remove the item from the list
+8. IF the input item matches 'clean room' THEN remove the item from the list

-Print the updated list
+9. Print the updated list

-ELSE
+10. ELSE

-Print message: "clean your room"
+11. Print message: "clean your room"

-END